pizlonator/fil-c-website/source/stdfil.md

 This is an *always on* assert macro.
 The `exp` is always executed, and its result is always checked.
 Use this assert macro if you want asserts that don't get disabled in any compilation mode (even if `NDEBUG` is set, even if optimizations are enabled).

+## `zsafety_error`

+    void zsafety_error(const char* str);

+Prints the given error message and shuts the program down usingg the Fil-C panic mechanism.
+Exactly like `zerror` except it uses exactly the same error message that Fil-C uses for memory safety violations.
+Use this instead of `zerror` if you want to emphasize that the error is memory safety related.

+## `zsafety_errorf`

+    void zsafety_errorf(const char* str, ...);

+Prints the given error message and shuts the program down usingg the Fil-C panic mechanism.
+Exactly like `zerrorf` except it uses exactly the same error message that Fil-C uses for memory safety violations.
+Use this instead of `zerrorf` if you want to emphasize that the error is memory safety related.

+The error message is formatted using the Fil-C runtime's internal snprintf implementation (the same one used for `zprintf`).

+## `ZSAFETY_CHECK`

+    #define ZSAFETY_CHECK(exp) do { \
+            if ((exp)) \
+                break; \
+            zsafety_errorf("%s:%d: %s: safety check %s failed.", \
+                           __FILE__, __LINE__, __PRETTY_FUNCTION__, #exp); \
+        } while (0)

+This is an *always on* assert macro.
+The `exp` is always executed, and its result is always checked.
+Use this assert macro if you want asserts that don't get disabled in any compilation mode (even if `NDEBUG` is set, even if optimizations are enabled).

+This is exactly like `ZASSERT` except that failures use `zsafety_errorf`, so that the error message emphasizes that the failure has to do with memory safery violations.

 ## `zgc_alloc`

     void* zgc_alloc(__SIZE_TYPE__ count);